-To protect patients and our staff from the spread of the highly infectious Omicron variant of COVID-19, Saint Francis Memorial Hospital and St. Mary’s Medical Center have implemented new visitation guidelines.
-Effective January 7, 2022 at 6:00 p.m. no visitors are allowed in the facility except in limited situations.
+To protect patients and our staff from the spread of COVID-19, Saint Francis Memorial Hospital and St. Mary’s Medical Center have updated the patient visitation guidelines.

-Exceptions for non COVID-19 positive patients listed below must be authorized by the nursing supervisor.
-It is recommended that visitors wear a hospital issued N95 mask.
+Exceptions for non-COVID-19 patients listed below must be authorized by the nursing supervisor.

-- Pediatrics: May have one parent or guardian.
+- Pediatrics: May have two continuous parents or guardians.

-- Patients with Cognitive Impairments; and/or Physical, Intellectual, Developmental Disabilities: One continuous visitor is allowed.
+- Patients with Cognitive Impairments; and/or Physical, Intellectual, Developmental Disabilities: One continuous visitor may be allowed after hours upon approval of the nursing supervisor.

 Outpatient/Testing/Surgery/Procedures/Cath Lab: One support person/visitor may accompany the patient and must remain in designated waiting area unless instructed by staff.
 They cannot wait in the patient's room/space.